arcalab/hubAutomata/docs/source/try-it.rst

   Assignments from input to output ports are not consider as such.

 - **Always available ports** -
-  information about which ports of the hubb are always ready to synchronise (up to some restrictions).
+  information about which ports of the hub are always ready to synchronise (up to some restrictions).
   This is, ports that are ready to execute in any state of the hub, possibly up to some restrictions imposed by guards, or synchronizations with other ports.
 For example in a data ``dataEvent`` hub, the input port is always ready to synchronize without delay, and without restrictions imposed by the hub - transitions with this port are single-action transitions and have a trivially satisfied guard.
-Is worth to mention that there could be restrictions imposed by the running environment, such as no immediate sycnhronisation because some other task with higher priority is trying to synchronize on other port.

 Temporal Logic